Jduopu/stats-tracker/README.md

 ## 🧠 Overview

-A full-stack web application built with Flask (Python), HTML, CSS, and JavaScript.
-It allows users to input football player stats—such as name, position, touchdowns, yards, and tackles—and dynamically displays them in a sortable table.
-The data is stored in an SQLite database, enabling real-time updates and retrieval.
+This project allows users to input football player stats — including name, position, touchdowns, yards, and tackles — and dynamically displays them in a sortable table.
+It demonstrates full-stack development with a Python Flask backend and a JavaScript-driven front end.

 ---